soupi/learn-haskell-blog-generator/mdbook-src/chapter_02e.md

 1. the constructors for our new types, only the types themselves.
    If we wanted to export the constructors as well we would've written `Html(Html)` or `Html(..)`.
-This way the user cannot create their own `HtmlBodyContent` simply by writing `HtmlBodyContent "Hello"`.
+This way the user cannot create their own `HtmlStructure` simply by writing `HtmlStructure "Hello"`.

-2. Internal functions used by the library, such as `el` and `getBodyContentString`.
+2. Internal functions used by the library, such as `el` and `getHtmlStructureString`.

 And we will also move the html related functions from our `hello.hs` file to this new `Html.hs` file: